srykov/Cat-Clicker/README.md

 # Cat Clicker
 This is an application that I developed as part of my Udacity [Front-End Web Developer Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
-The lesson required me to iteratively build my own version of [Kitty Clicker] (www.kitty-clicker.com/).
+The lesson required me to iteratively build my own version of [Kitty Clicker](www.kitty-clicker.com/).
 The requirements for the application changed iteratively, and the finished product of each set of requirements is captured here in a different branch.

 ![Cat Clicker](https://github.com/srykov/Cat-Clicker/blob/premium-pro/img/logo.jpg)